unfoldtoolbox/UnfoldMakie.jl/docs/src/index.md

 - [Parallel Coordinate Plots](@ref pcp_vis)

 The `Plot Configuration` section contains an [overview](@ref plot_config) as well as all segments of the config, detailing their contained attributes.
+The plot config is the prime interface allowing the user to access the different visualition options.
+As the options can be quite different in nature, the plot config is further split into categories.
 These segments are:
 - [Colorbar Data](@ref config_colorbar)
 - [Extra Data](@ref config_extra)